clux/probes/content/post/2023-12-22-kubecon-chicago-log.md

 This is doubly so when the convention is increasingly corporate (like KubeCon), and the [CNCF youtube channel](https://www.youtube.com/c/cloudnativefdn/videos) is in general high quality.
 Get it before you ad-blockers break.

-This post contains a quick export from my personal notes on some significant talks (make of them what you will).
+This post contains a quick export from my personal notes on some significant talks at **KubeConNA'23** (make of them what you will).

 <!--more-->